chiopchiop/coolant-carriage/README.md

 # 🚟coolant-carriage
 A computer numerical control (CNC) machine is used to cut and shape materials to form prototypes.
-A coolant is often used to act as a lubricant to aid a CNC machine to easily cut materials such as metals, fibreglass, high-density plastics, etc. It also helps to keep the workplace free of particles and debris coming from the workpiece the operator is cutting.
-The current CNC machine the our lab is using does not have a proper coolant system, a manual siphon system is used instead i.e. A tube immersed in a container of water is hand raised to different heights to allow the coolant to flow down to the coolant jet in the CNC machine at different pressures.
+A coolant is often used to act as a lubricant to aid a CNC machine to easily cut materials such as metals, fibreglass, high-density plastics, etc. The majority of the workload in the lab involves machining aluminium, which is work-hardening material.
+This necessitates the use of a coolant to promptly remove generated chips from the work area and prevent them from becoming caught in the endmill.
+If chips become trapped, they can mar the workpiece, alter the required cutting force, and induce chattering.
+The current CNC machine in the lab uses a Minimum Quantity Lubrication (MQL) system.
+In such systems, the amount of coolant in the airstream is set by adjusting the pressure of the coolant takeup tube.
+In larger industrial systems, a metering valve is used.
+However, this is performed using height adjustment with a manual siphon system i.e. A tube immersed in a container of 99% Isopropyl Alcohol (IPA) is hand raised to different heights to allow the coolant to flow down to the coolant jet in the CNC machine at different pressures (Figure 2-1).
 Feedback from CNC machine operators indicates that the manual siphon system is both inefficient and tiring, disrupting workflow and causing user fatigue.
 In this project, a coolant carriage will be designed to hold the container and is free to slide smoothly vertically along an aluminium V profile.

 <img src='https://github.com/chiopchiop/coolant-carriage/assets/135982821/43da6db5-81fe-4188-a36a-bb93a10dd1d2)' width='500'>\
 *Figure 1.
 Full coolant carriage set up*